 Under the current rules, if you die before age 75 any benefits paid from your pension would normally be paid free of Income Tax.
 If you die from age 75 the money your beneficiaries take from your pension will be added to their other income and subject to Income Tax.

-Under the new proposals, from 6th April 2027, if you die from age 75 your pension benefits may be subject to both Inheritance Tax and Income Tax.
+From 6th April 2027, if you die from age 75 your pension benefits may be subject to both Inheritance Tax and Income Tax.

 What should I do?